EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 ## Personas and Scenarios

-The TripTracker application aims to target both tourists and locals who want to explore a city by foot, without having to search for hours for the best walking itineraries.
+The TripTracker application aims to target both tourists and locals who want to explore a city on foot, without having to search for hours for the best walking itineraries.
 Additionally, the application also targets professionals such as city managers or local business owners who want to promote their city.
-Tourist offices, museums and other local businesses could use the application to create and share walking itineraries around interesting spots in the city to attract more tourists and locals, thereby bringing more visibility to their city.
+Tourist offices, museums and other local businesses could use the application to create and share walking itineraries around interesting spots in the city to attract more tourists and locals, thereby bringing more visibility to their lovely city.

 The key persona for the TripTracker application is the tourist who will follow paths.
 Tourists are the ones who are more likely to look for pleasant walking itineraries and local places of interest when visiting a city they have never been to before.
-They are also more likely to share their experiences with friends and family to keep them updated on their trips or simply to keep a memory of their trips.
+They are also more likely to share their experiences with friends and family to keep them updated on their trips, or simply to keep a memory of their trips.